jung-kurt/caddy-cgi/doc/cgi.md

 The values associated with environment variable keys are all subject to placeholder substitution, just as with the script name and arguments.

+### JSON web tokens

+If you protect your CGI application with the [Caddy JWT][jwt] middleware, your program will have access to the token's payload claims by means of environment variables.
+For example, the following token claims

+	{
+		"sub": "1234567890",
+		"user": "quixote",
+		"admin": true,
+	}

+will be available with the following environment variables

+	HTTP_TOKEN_CLAIM_SUB=1234567890
+	HTTP_TOKEN_CLAIM_USER=quixote
+	HTTP_TOKEN_CLAIM_ADMIN=true

+All values are conveyed as strings, so some conversion may be necessary in your program.

 ### Environment Variable Example

 In this example, the Caddyfile looks like this: